sweagleExpert/integrations/docker/cli/README.md

 - tag it with `sudo docker tag sweagle-cli:<VERSION> <YOUR_REGISTRY>/sweagle-cli:<VERSION>`
 - push it with `sudo docker push <YOUR_REGISTRY>/sweagle-cli:<VERSION>`

-where <VERSION> is the version of your SWEAGLE CLI package
+where `<VERSION>` is the version of your SWEAGLE CLI package

 example:

 `sudo docker build -t sweagle-cli:1.1.0 .`

-`sudo docker tag sweagle-cli:1.1.0 docker.sweagle.com:8444/sweagle-docker/sweagle-cli:1.1.0`
+`sudo docker tag sweagle-cli:1.1.0 docker.sweagle.com:9444/sweagle-cli:1.1.0`

-`sudo docker push docker.sweagle.com:8444/sweagle-docker/sweagle-cli:1.1.0`
+`sudo docker push docker.sweagle.com:9444/sweagle-cli:1.1.0`

 ## TEST IT